Frege/frege/README.md

 doesn't undermine the language guarantees.

 > When calling Java from Frege, you have to declare the Java types in rigid Frege terms in order to
-> preserve the Frege language characteristics, especially purity, thread safety, and lazy evaluation.
+> preserve the Haskell language characteristics, especially purity, thread safety, and lazy evaluation.

 Learning Frege essentially means that **you will also learn Haskell** and thus your effort pays off twice, since you also get to know a very popular non-JVM language with 25+ years of development, a great community,